TJPB Service Design Explained

 B) The service provided is door-to-door.

-D) Rides are provided subject to the availability of resources including employees, volunteers, vehicles, and finances.
+D) Rides are provided subject to the availability of resources including employees, vehicles, technology, and finances.
 Resources are shared among all those wanting to access the service.

-E) Due to the limited number of buses and volunteer drivers that are available to provide service relative to the demand that exists, the criteria listed below have been established to determine how the buses and volunteer drivers are utilized.
+E) Due to the limited number of buses that are available to provide service relative to the greater demand that exists, the criteria listed below have been established to determine how the buses are utilized.

-In order of priority, the buses and volunteers that provide demand response service are given to:
+In order of priority, the buses that provide demand response service are given to:

 - The pickups or series of pickups that yield the most number of rides.